No. 9 Squadron RAAF

 No. 9 Squadron is a unit of the Royal Australian Air Force (RAAF).
 The squadron was formed in early 1939 and saw active service in World War II as a fleet co-operation unit providing aircrews for seaplanes operating off Royal Australian Navy cruisers.
 It was disbanded in late 1944, but was re-raised in 1962 and later became an Army co-operation unit, flying helicopters in support of Australian troops during the Vietnam War.
 The squadron was disbanded in 1989 when the RAAF transferred its battlefield helicopters to the Australian Army's aviation regiments.
-In March 2023, the Australian Government announced plans to reactivate the squadron to operate Northrop Grumman MQ-4C Triton, due to enter service in 2024.
+It was re-raised in June 2023 to operate Northrop Grumman MQ-4C Triton.

 History

 Fleet co-operation

 No. 9 Squadron was formed on 1 January 1939 at RAAF Base Richmond by renumbering No. 5 Squadron.
 On formation, the squadron's first commanding officer was a Royal Air Force officer, Squadron Leader J.A.S.
 Brown.
 As Australia's only fleet co-operation squadron No. 9 Squadron operated amphibious aircraft from the Royal Australian Navy's heavy and light cruisers; each cruiser was assigned a single Seagull or Walrus amphibian.

 During the Second World War aircraft from No. 9 Squadron saw action with their parent ships in most of the world's oceans, ranging from the Arctic to the South Pacific on vessels such as HMA Ships Hobart, Sydney, Australia, Perth and Canberra.
 The amphibians were used to provide their parent ships with reconnaissance, anti-submarine protection, artillery spotting and general support.
 While the amphibians provided important support during the early years of the war, as the war progressed the Royal Australian Navy (RAN) enjoyed considerable support from land and carrier based aircraft and the amphibians were no longer necessary.
 In early January 1943, the squadron was transferred to Bowen, Queensland, from where its aircraft flew patrol operations.
 During 1944, all remaining RAN cruisers had their catapults removed and No. 9 Squadron was disbanded at RAAF Base Rathmines on 31 December 1944.
 Casualties during the war amounted to 22 killed, many of whom were lost when the ships they were serving on were sunk.